5,000 signatures reached

 An Open Letter from the Youth of Aotearoa

-We are your children.
+We are the youth of Aotearoa.
+Your children.
 Your grandchildren.
 Your future leaders.
-We have an urgent message and we need your help.
+We have an urgent message for you, supported by thousands of New Zealanders.

 For over 50 years we have known that climate breakdown poses an existential threat to life on Earth.
 We have known that we cannot afford to keep burning fossil fuels, and depleting our oceans, rivers, forests and land.
 And yet we have continued to do just that.